 Self-guided walk booklets found at two points within the orchard tell the story of the historically registered Buckner Homestead and the family that built it.
 Enjoy viewing the historic structures and farm equipment, remnants from the orchard's past.
 There are also nice views of McGregor Mountain from various points along the walkway.
 The National Park Service still maintains Buckner Orchard as a working apple orchard today.
 If visiting during the fall, feel free to pick some ripe apples to enjoy a taste of the orchard!

-Backcountry Camping: There is no camping at the orchard, but camping can be found within a few miles along the Stehekin Valley Road at Harlequin or Purple Point campgrounds.
-There is also a group site at Harlequin, and a stock and group site at Purple Point.
-A backcountry permit is required for all overnight stays.
-Permits are limited.
+Camping: There is no camping at the orchard, but camping can be found within a few miles along the Stehekin Valley Road at Harlequin, or a bit further at Purple Point or Lakeview Campgrounds.
+Wilderness camping is also available with a backcountry permit.
+Learn more about camping options on our Camping in Stehekin page.

-Access: From Stehekin landing, walk, bike, or take the shuttle bus 3.1 miles (5 km) from Stehekin Landing to a gravel lane on the left (south) side of the road.
+Access: From Stehekin Landing, walk, bike, or take the shuttle bus 3.5 miles (5 km) to a gravel lane on the left (south) side of the road.
 Alternatively, look for a path on the left, beginning just past the Old Stehekin School as you are heading up-valley, just before the gravel road turn-off.
 Known as Buckner Lane, this short trail follows the irrigation channel and provides another route into the orchard.